Coding-Ninjas-Ironhack-Sept-2021/unicorner-express-mongoose-codealong/README.md

 # About this project

-Unicorner: an exercise to practice Express & Handlebars (views, layouts & partials).
+Unicorner, an exercise to practice...

+- Express & Handlebars (views, layouts & partials).
+- MongoDB (Mongoose setup, schemas, models and CRUD operations)